benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 ## Purpose

-The `/bulkoperation` sample imports products from a JSON Lines file by combining a staged upload with an asynchronous Admin GraphQL bulk mutation.
+The `/bulkoperation` sample imports products, product images, and up to three variants per product from a JSON Lines file by combining a staged upload with an asynchronous Admin GraphQL bulk mutation.
 It also demonstrates status polling, result URLs, partial-data URLs, and cancellation.

 ## Runtime Locations

-- The embedded browser requests staged-upload parameters and submits the file directly to Shopify's storage target.
+- The embedded browser submits the JSONL file and comma-separated public image URLs to the authenticated app endpoint.
-- The app server creates the staged target and starts, polls, or cancels the bulk operation through Admin GraphQL.
+- The app server validates the JSONL, assigns the image URLs in product order, uploads the enriched file to Shopify's staged storage, and starts, polls, or cancels the bulk operation through Admin GraphQL.
 - Shopify processes the JSONL file asynchronously.

 ## Import Sequence